 - Neck muscle tightness/torticollis

 There are some simple things a parent can do to help with baby’s flat head.
+The goal is to get pressure off of the flat spot and onto the fuller part of the skull!
 Try these for a week or two, and if you’re not seeing noticeable improvement, a therapy referral is probably your best bet.
 (Remember, there is a small window of opportunity so the “wait and see” approach is not recommended.)

 - More supervised tummy time